dfki-ric/ugv_nav4d/README.md

 ```

 #### Automatic Install of Dependencies & Build
 Install dependencies automatically when building ugv_nav4d.
 Defining `-DINSTALL_DEPS=ON` for cmake, builds and installs the source dependencies automatically.
 When `-DCMAKE_INSTALL_PREFIX` is used, the dependencies are also installed there.
+The install script generates an env.sh file in the `CMAKE_INSTALL_PREFIX` folder.
+It exports all neccessary environment variables.

 ```
 cd ugv_nav4d
 mkdir build && cd build
 cmake -DINSTALL_DEPS=ON -DCMAKE_INSTALL_PREFIX=./install ..
 make -j install
+source install/env.sh
 ```
-The install script generates an env.sh file in the `CMAKE_INSTALL_PREFIX` folder.
-If you did not install system wide, source this file before building and running code.
-It exports all neccessary environment variables.

 #### Manual Installation of Dependencies & Build